 Money talks, dear folks.
 Don’t you believe the adage “Money cannot buy happiness” As a close friend of mine used to say “Maybe, but it certainly keeps me miserable in comfort”, money is a great means to achieve many things.
 I should know, my Mom and I have been broke more often than I care to remember before we finally started to save.

 Today, we’re in a much better place and while we are not rich, our intentions certainly are – and we try to invest wisely for a well-planned life for a beautiful tomorrow.

 Besides living expenses and a reasonably comfortable future, Sury and I work towards wealth for the following:

-Travel: We love travel and have a long list of places we’d love to visit.
+- Travel: We love to travel and have a long list of places we’d love to visit.
 And yes, it takes money to get there.

 Now, I’d share my son’s list with you, but he says he’d rather not.
 So let me show you the “My Long and Happy Life Scrapbook” that we enjoyed playing with!
 We had fun choosing photos!

 I know these magical moments are guaranteed to make us smile!

 The premium for my Life Insurance policy is due next week and I guiltily marked my calendar, feeling rather grateful for the early reminder.

 Do you have a scrapbook where you store memories?